ohcnetwork/docs/docs/care/apps/discharge_summary/index.md

 Selecting and training the AI model are pivotal steps that determine the effectiveness of the Discharge Summary plugin.
 Here’s a breakdown of these processes:

 1. **Model Selection**:
-   - The plugin uses a pre-trained Natural Language Processing (NLP) model, specifically designed for medical summarization tasks.
+   - The plugin uses a pre-trained GPT (Generative Pre-trained Transformer) model, specifically designed for medical summarization tasks.
 GPT (Generative Pre-trained Transformer) models are commonly used due to their effectiveness in understanding and generating human-like text.
    - The selection of the model is based on factors like accuracy, efficiency, and ease of integration with existing systems.

 2. **Model Training**: